ifaruque/SpringBoot/readme.md

 Explanation :

 1. @RestController : meaning it’s ready for use by Spring MVC to handle web requests.
-2. @RequestMapping : maps / to the index() method by browser
+2. @RequestMapping : maps '/'' to the 'index()' method by browser

 Create Application.java at src/main/java/com/javaaround/springboot/controller